Report: Cloud Backup Provider Exposes Customer Data in Massive Leak

 If you're a customer of SOS Online Backup and concerned about how this breach, we suggest changing your account username immediately.
 You should also contact the company directly and ask what steps they're taking to resolve the issue and improve their security.

-Whenever possible, use 2-factor verification to access private, cloud-based accounts.
-This reduces the risk of the account being compromised by an exposed username or password if any of your account holders are hacked or login credentials leaked.
+Whenever feasible, employ two-factor authentication for accessing your private, cloud-based accounts.
+This method decreases the likelihood of account breach due to an exposed username or password in the event that any of your account holders become victims of hacking or their login credentials are leaked.

 To learn more data security, read our complete guide to online privacy.
 It shows you the many ways cybercriminals target internet users, and the steps you can take to stay safe.